Creating A New ArcGIS Web Map for High-Accuracy Field Data Collection

 • KB Item

-• How to Create A New ArcGIS Web Map for High-Accuracy Field Data Collection
+• How to Create a New ArcGIS Web Map for High-Accuracy Field Data Collection

-How to Create A New ArcGIS Web Map for High-Accuracy Field Data Collection
+How to Create a New ArcGIS Web Map for High-Accuracy Field Data Collection

-Esri’s ArcGIS® Field Maps (Field Maps) is a mobile app designed for phones and tablets that streamlines field data collection directly into ArcGIS.
+Esri’s ArcGIS® Field Maps is a mobile app designed for phones and tablets that streamlines field data collection directly into ArcGIS.
 Mobile field staff can use Field Maps for a variety of tasks such as collecting new GIS data, updating existing information from the field, exploring their current maps to make better decisions in the field and office, and sharing secured map views with colleagues and other stakeholders.

 This article is intended for beginners using Field Maps for the first time to collect assets with high-accuracy locations.
 In this article, we will show you how to create a new feature layer in ArcGIS Online, review the GNSS attribute fields in the layer you just created, and create a web map that uses your new feature layer during field data collection in Field Maps.